zhiyongchenGREAT/SHU_FlightControl_TM4C/README.md

 !!!Important note:

-1. The flight mode should be set to "00" to enable manual control, "01"-"03" is prohibited to use in normal case & need to be rewrote when performing spcific use.
+1. The flight mode should be set to "00" to enable manual control, "01"-"03" is prohibited to use in normal case & need to be rewritten when performing spcific use.
 Be very carful since mode "01"-"03" may contain automatic flight task.

 2. The parameters in control_command.c & FLOW_B.c must be reconfig costomizedly when performing on different drone.